icesat2py/icepyx/doc/source/development/contribution_guidelines.rst

  | (each time you make changes)
  - Update the master
  - Create a branch
- - Make your change and commit them to the branch
+ - Make your changes and commit them to the branch
  - Push your changes to your fork
  - Make a pull request (on GitHub)
  - Push any additional, relevant changes to the same pull request (this will happen automatically if you push the changes to the same branch from which you made the pull request)